JustinHaoLu/ownFunctionTest/README.md

 	Repositorie included has its own function.

-	The first repository named "LocalCodingTest" includes all the algorithms using Java that I made to test by myself.
+	The first repository named "Java_Code" includes all the algorithms using Java that I made to test by myself.

 	The second repository named "C_Code" includes the algorithms I made to test something which is made by C code.

 	The following are the details:

-1. LocalCodingTest/src/stringReverse:
+1. Java_Code/src/stringReverse:

 	A algorithm that can reverse string into new sort;

-2. LocalCodingTest/src/upperString:
+2. Java_Code/src/upperString:

 	This algorithm can change minner word into upper word, or btw,change upper word into minner word.